 Create your own ornaments

 Again, there are several options readily available.
-There are porcelain or ceramic Christmas characters sets, which come with paint and paintbrushes.
+There are porcelain or ceramic Christmas character sets, which come with paint and paintbrushes.
 You can also use old Christmas ball ornaments that are outdated or old-fashioned Christmas light bulbs and paint over them to create original works of art.
-You can also purchase clear glass ornaments which can be painted from within and or filled with Christmas themed objects.
+You can also purchase clear glass ornaments, which can be painted from within and or filled with Christmas-themed objects.

 You do not need to spend any money to create ornaments, you can use acorns or pinecones.
 These can be painted and dipped in glitter or simply decorated with a nice ribbon.
 Wood slices are another option which can be easily transformed by etching shapes into the wood, drawing directly on the wood with a sharpie or using chalk paint to create a small chalkboard.
 Finally, you can go retro and create an old-fashioned popcorn garland, it is pretty and fun to make.
 To put a modern twist, add some cranberries for some colour.